 Website - www.mohela.com

-Navient is a federal student loan servicer that provides help to its clients and millions of Americans, helping them achieve financial success through customer support.
+Navient is a federal student loan servicer that provides help to its clients and millions of people, helping them achieve financial success through customer support.

-They provide asset management a and business processing solutions to education, healthcare and government clients at the federal, state and local level
+They provide asset management and business processing solutions for education, healthcare and government clients at the Federal, State and Local levels.

 There are a lot of public good reviews, praising the savings rate of the reduction program.
 It seems to be a great hit for Navient loans which reached up for consumer protection.

 P.O.
 Box 9635

 Nelnet student loan company provides educational and financial services.
 It provides several ways for the borrowers to make payment and its customer service seems to be good by being available 24/7.
 Their services include loan servicing and payment processing, education planning, and asset management.